Coder-Academy-Patterns/ruby-demos-and-challenges/patterns/README.md

 ### Demo

-1. Define Account class
+1. Read width and height of window
-2. Define an ATM class
+2. Create Pattern class
-3. Create an ATM instance
+3. Add method for making an individual tile
+4. Add method to expand tile to the window size
+5. Add Pattern subclass with custom tile
-4. Create an Account instance
+6. Create instance of Pattern subclass
-5. Withdraw from an account using ATM
-6. Print new balance for account
+7. Display tiled pattern

 ### Challenge
 1. Create your own patterns